darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 ## "segmentation based" mode

 clipping threshold
-: Since this controls the number of pixels that are considered to be clipped, it also changes the size of the resulting segments and the location of the adjacent pixels used for the reconstruction.
+: Since this controls the locations of pixels that are considered to be clipped, it also changes the size of the resulting segments and the location of the adjacent pixels used for the reconstruction.
 For accurate adjustment, you can use the exposure module to ensure that no highlights are clipped in the histogram (or the image you see on screen).
 Then raise the clipping threshold until the highlights are no longer white and slowly lower it again until they look acceptable.

 combine
 : The radius at which close segments are combined and considered to be part of the same segment.
 Increase (to combine more segments) when different parts of the same object have been incorrectly reconstructed to different colors.
 Decrease (to separate segments) when different objects have been incorrectly reconstructed to the same color.
 Click on the button beside the slider to see the outlines of the resulting segments.